 Fall was an absolute sprint, which must be why it went so quickly.
 At times it almost felt like pledging a fraternity or pre-season training for a sports team.
 Very intense and you felt a level of closeness to your classmates / study group that is tough to replicate.
 The finish to both fall terms (in the first year at Tuck it’s split into Fall A and Fall B) felt like a mini graduation and everyone had a LOT of fun each night.

 What adds to the fun is the fact that recruiting season for summer internships is in full swing.
 I am recruiting mostly for strategy/management consulting, and all the top firms come to Tuck multiple times throughout the year.
-Tuck has a unique on campus recruiting process whereby the interview slots are split between candidates chosen by the firm and candidates bidding for interview slots.
-That way, if you came from non-profit but REALLY want to work in investment banking, you are guaranteed an opportunity to interview even if you aren’t the right fit “on paper”.
+Tuck has a unique on campus recruiting process for internships whereby the interview slots are made up of both candidates chosen by the firm, and candidates who bid for the slots.
+That way, if you came from non-profit but REALLY want to work in investment banking, you have an excellent change at an opportunity to interview even if you aren’t the right fit “on paper.”

 With fall being done, I’m enjoying my winter break (3 weeks!).
 I flew down to Florida right after my accounting final to spend 6 nights in warm weather*, then two nights in the city to meet with a few consulting firms, then headed home for Christmas before going up to Killington for 4 nights to spend New Year’s Eve in a house full of 12 Tuckies (and I’m sure a few extra visitors from Hanover).